-Blur Projects creates multi-media exhibitions which provide a personal insight into the live-experience of people who are impacted by multiple discriminations or disadvantage.
-Their stories challenge audiences to reconsider any prejudices and misconceptions they may have, and ask them to first discover what is similar and familiar, to enable an ability to understand better, diversity and difference.
-We ask you to open your heart and your mind to the participant of these projects, as they have not only exposed their body by being photographed, but also there soul by sharing expressing with you, the most intimate of emotions and thoughts.
-The support and the guidance of the participants of each exhibition has been critical to the integrity of the works.
+Belinda Mason OAM’s multi-media projects and exhibitions provide personal insights into the lived experience of people who are marginalised by multiple discriminations.
+These stories challenge audiences to reconsider any prejudices and misconceptions they may have.
+Her goal is to raise public consciousness on diversity and difference.
+We ask you to open your heart and mind to the participants of these projects, as they have not only exposed their body by participating but also their soul by sharing their most intimate of emotions and thoughts.
+The support and guidance of the participants from each project has been critical to the integrity of the works.

 The projects consist of short films, books, apps, audio interviews, soundscapes, 2D photographic images plus non-traditional 3D sculptural photographic artworks.